U.S. automakers to say they aspire to up to 50% of EV sales by 2030 -sources | Business

 The three automakers declined to comment on Wednesday, as did the White House.
 Some major foreign automakers are also expected to support the aspiration target.
 The administration has been pressing automakers to back a voluntary pledge of at least 40% of new vehicle sales being electric by 2030 as it works to reduce greenhouse gas pollution, Reuters reported last week.

-Automakers are spending tens of billions of dollars to speed EV adoption, even though U.S. EV sales outside Tesla Inc's remain small.
+Automakers are spending tens of billions of dollars to speed EV adoption, even though U.S. EV sales remain small, with the exception of Tesla Inc's.
 Consulting firm AlixPartners in June said investments in electric vehicles by 2025 could total $330 billion, a 41% increase from the firm's comparable five-year investment outlook a year ago.
 As of now, electric vehicles represent about 2% of total global vehicle sales, and will be about 24% of total sales by 2030, the firm forecast.

 Automakers' target includes full-battery electric, plug-in electric hybrid vehicles, which also have gasoline engines, and hydrogen fuel cell models, sources said.
 The automakers will make clear in a joint statement that the aggressive EV targets are contingent on additional government support for EVs and the charging industry.
 The sources said the wording of the statement could still change before Thursday.